-Note 12.
+Note 11.
 PAULSON LAWSUIT SETTLEMENT

 During the year ended December 31, 1999, CCCERA settled its litigation, entitled Vernon D. Paulson, et al. vs. Board of Retirement of the Contra Costa County Employees' Retirement Association, et al. The lawsuit was brought on behalf of a class of retired members of CCCERA regarding the inclusions and the exclusions from "final" compensation that are used in calculating members' retirement benefits.
 A settlement agreement was entered into with all parties and each employer invoiced for their share of the \$34.2 million additional liability plus interest up to the date of the payment.
 All employers except Contra Costa County have paid off their liability.
 Contra Costa County chose to pay its share of the liability due over 19.5 years and entered into an agreement with CCCERA.
-The following summary lists the pertinent details of the County's agreement plus the amounts due at December 31, 2020.
+The following summary lists the pertinent details of the County's agreement plus the amounts due at December 31, 2021.

-Installment Payments Due from Paulson Final Liability (Dollars in Thousands)
+(Dollars in Thousands) ,

-Contra Costa County
+Agreement Details: Contra Costa County

-Agreement Details:

 Effective Date of Agreement December 16, 2003

 First Payment Due August 1, 2004

 Last Payment Due February 1, 2024

 Rate of Interest 8%

 Annual Principal and Interest Payment \$2,760

-Original Principal \$28,065

-Receivable at December 31, 2020:
+Receivable at December 31, 2021: \$28,065

-Future Principal Payments \$8,146
+Future Principal Payments \$6,038

-Interest Accrued for 2020 272
+Interest Accrued for 2021 201

-\$8,418
+\$6,239